 The main issues that were raised for EPL 5445 and 5670 include the mention of protected species within the proposed exploration project area and suggested that a full botanical/biodiversity study should be conducted, as well as, the communal conservancies within the area and the recently built N\$ 20 million worth in value camps in the Doro !nawas conservancy.
-All the relevant comments have been recorded in Appendix C.
+The local black Rhino population within the EPL is also a major concern.
+All the comments have been recorded in Appendix C.

-2.12 DRAFT ESIA AND EMP
+2.8 DRAFT ESIA AND EMP